STRd6/issues/issue.coffee.md

       self.extend

-The option text is what appears in the dropdown menu.
+This is what appears in the dropdown menu.

-        optionText: ->
+        toString: ->
-          "#{I.title}"
+          I.title

         fullDescription: ->
           """